-1 Goal Name Affordable Housing Goal Description The State will use HOME, CDBG, Housing Trust Fund, and Nevada AAHTF to increase affordable housing through the construction of new rental housing, the rehabilitations of rental housing and the rehabilitation of owner housing.
-2 Goal Name Community Stabilization/ Development Goal Description Support community stabilization through Code enforcement, Slum/blight removal, Environmental/cleanup, and Strategic acquisition & clearance.
-3 Goal Name Public Facilities and Infrastructure Goal Description The State will fund public facility and infrastructure improvements, including Water/sewer, Parks/recreation/youth & senior (community) facilities, Streets & sidewalks, Health & safety, and Increase broadband access.
-4 Goal Name Public Services Goal Description This is a public service goal to provide access to needed services.
-5 Goal Name Economic Development / Environment Goal Description This goal provides employment opportunities for low- and moderate-income people and promote businesses in the State.
-6 Goal Name Community Planning and Capacity Building Goal Description This goal is to provide infrastructure and other planning support for units of local government or sub-recipients.
+1 Goal Name Affordable Housing Goal The State will use HOME, CDBG, HTF, and AAHTF to increase affordable housing through the construction of new Description rental housing, the rehabilitations of rental housing and the rehabilitation of owner housing.
+2 Goal Name Community Stabilization/ Development Support Efforts to Combat Homelessness Goal Support community stabilization through Code enforcement, Slum/blight removal, Environmental/cleanup, and Description Strategic acquisition & clearance.
+3 Goal Name Public Facilities and Infrastructure Goal The State will fund public facility and infrastructure improvements, including Water/sewer, Parks/recreation/youth & Description senior (community) facilities, Streets & sidewalks, Health & safety, and Increase broadband access.
+4 Goal Name Public Services Goal This is a public service goal to provide access to needed services.
+Description 5 Goal Name Economic Development / Environment Goal This goal provides employment opportunities for low- and moderate-income people and promote businesses in the Description State.
+6 Goal Name Community Planning and Capacity Building

-7 Goal Name Homelessness Goal Description ESG and AAHTF will be allocated to agencies to fund rapid re-housing assistance for up to 24 months, along with tenant based rental assistance for homeless who are referred by the coordinated entry lead agencies.
+Goal This goal is to provide infrastructure and other planning support for units of local government or sub-recipients.
+Description 7 Goal Name Homelessness Goal ESG and AAHTF will be allocated to agencies to pay for homeless outreach, homeless prevention, rapid re-housing Description assistance for up to 24 months, along with tenant based rental assistance vouchers for homeless who are referred by the coordinated entry lead agencies.
 ESG and AAHTF will be provided to emergency and domestic violence shelters to offset the costs of operating their shelters.
 Funding will also be allocated for essential services to residents of these shelters.
-In communities without access to a shelter, funds will be allocated to pay for motel/hotel vouchers that are used as emergency housing.
-ESG funds will provide funding to offset costs of the Homeless Management Information System (HMIS).
+In communities without access to a shelter, funds will be allocated to pay for motel/hotel vouchers that are used as an emergency shelter.
+ESG funds will provide funding to offset costs of the Homeless Management Information System (HMIS) and Administration of the programs.
 Goal is 95% data quality